CleverPet/hackerpet/README.md

 3. **Train gradually through [successive approximation](https://en.wikipedia.org/wiki/Shaping_(psychology)#Successive_approximations).** If you want your player to memorize a sequence of 12 lights, start by teaching her to remember the location of just one.
 Once she's figured out one light, occasionally intersperse two lights instead of just one.
 Once the player's performance on two lights improves, go to three lights, and so on.

-4. **Whenever possible take advantage of actions a player does "by accident"** This is what scientifically-minded people often call behavioral "noise".
+4. **Whenever possible take advantage of actions a player does "by accident".** This is what scientifically-minded people often call behavioral "noise".
 By quickly rewarding the times that a behavioral "mistake" is in the right direction (e.g., when teaching "lie down" and a dog "accidentally" lies down) you can accelerate training significantly.
 If you want your player to touch a touchpad, it can be helpful to allow an interaction to continue even if a player has touched the "wrong" touchpads as may give them a chance to touch the right one.

 ## Kinds of feedback you can give your player